logo

 A former Secretary for IT Policy of Brazil, Almeida has played a pioneering role in developing ethical AI governance in Latin America.
 He is both a professor and policy advisor who has advocated for inclusive human-centric AI frameworks and has been an advocate for fair adoption of AI among developing economies.

-14. Singapore — Ng See Kiong
+14. Father of AI in the Singapore — Ng See Kiong

 "The future of AI is integrative, transparent, and co-evolving with humanity."